Neurology - Epilepsy Surgery

 The machine records the electrical activity of the brain.
 The test will take about an hour.
 The test is harmless and painless.

-During video telemetry, you will stay in hospital for five days.
+During video telemetry, you will stay in hospital for up to five days in an ensuite room on the neurology ward.
 You will have EEG leads attached to your scalp.

-Video cameras in your room will record what you do for 24 hours each day but not when you are in the bathroom or toilet.
+Video cameras in your room will record you.
+There are no cameras in the bathroom or toilet.
 We can then compare the electrical activity in your brain with your actions during a seizure.

 We may decrease or stop your epilepsy tablets.
 We may also keep you awake during the night.
 This will make it more likely that you will have a seizure which we can record.